datacol-io/datacol-io.github.io/docs/cli/deployment.md

 * The Docker image must contain bash to run processes.

 <div class="alert alert-info">
-By default, we start containers to listen on 8080 port, If you want to listen on different port, Please set PORT as an environment variable.
+By default, we start containers to listen on 8080 port, If your app listens on different port, Please set PORT as an environment variable.
 </div>

     datacol env set PORT=3000